top of page

 What to Expect During Your In-Home Newborn Photography Session

+As a New Hampshire newborn photographer, I follow a baby-led approach.
+If your baby needs to eat, we pause.
+If your baby needs to be held, they’re held.
 Most of your session will focus on connection — baby in your arms, siblings leaning in, quiet moments on the bed or by a window.

 If the baby is content, I’ll spend a few minutes capturing simple solo images — swaddled, in a onesie, or those tiny details you never want to forget.
+Sessions typically last about an hour.
+These are not long, studio-style newborn marathons.
+I respect this season of your life.

 A Note to Moms

+It’s completely normal to feel a little nervous beforehand.
+I’ve felt that same way before my own family sessions.
 You do not need to manage everything.
 You do not need to control every child.
 You do not need to make everything perfect.
+Your job is to love your family.
+My job is to capture it beautifully.

 New Hampshire In-Home Family & Newborn Session: Mom holding newborn in primary bedroom